Srinivas-512/PnP_Nystra/README.md

 ## Timing analysis <a name="timing"></a>

 The file `timing_analysis.py` provides a simple script for measuring and comparing forward‐pass times between the original window‐attention mechanism and the proposed PnP-Nystra attention.
-This is used solely for the ablation study in the paper (i.e., evaluating how sequence length, number of landmarks, iteration count, and device affect attention runtime). **This timing script is *not* used during inference for any individual model.**
+This is used solely for the ablation study on effect of sequence length on inference time in the paper. **This timing script is *not* used during inference for any individual model.**

 **How to use:**